ploomber/projects/debugging/nb.md

 dag['preprocess'].debug()
 ```

-Here's a replay of my debugging session (with commens):
+Here's a replay of my debugging session (with comments):

 ```python
 # COMMENT: I entered the command "next" a few times until I reached the failing line